project-codeflare/rayvens/docs/SourcesAndSinks.md

 source_config = dict(kind='binance-source', coin=['BTC', 'ETH'])
 ```
 An individual event will be received with the price of each of coin in the list of coins.

+### `kind="cloud-object-store-source"`

+This source manages the receiving of objects from AWS S3 or IBM Cloud Object Storage.
+It supports the following fields:
+- `bucket_name` the name of the bucket
+- `access_key_id` found in the configuration of the Cloud Object Storage service.
+- `secret_access_key` found in the configuration of the Cloud Object Storage service.
+- `endpoint` the name of the public endpoint from the bucket configuration qualified by the URI scheme (for example, `https://`)
+- `region` (optional) the region of the bucket, if left empty the region will be automatically parsed by Rayvens from the endpoint

+Without any other option this source will fetch and delete the files in the bucket.

 ## Sinks